 - You must specify accurate lead times and not falsely advertise fast processing times in order to drive purchases.

-See the Houzz Guidelines for sellers for complete terms and conditions, and to explore account setup.
+You can view the Houzz Guidelines for sellers for complete terms and conditions, and how to set up your account.

 Other marketplaces to sell home products online